asminpaudel141/java-100program/README.md

 # 92.Write a Java program to implement polymorphism.
 # 93.Write a Java program to implement polymorphism.
 # 94.Write a Java program to implement polymorphism.
+# 95.Write a Java program to implement polymorphism.